 Reaching Out Can Make You Feel Better

 Studies show leaving site icon relationships are key for overall wellbeing.
 People thrive in safe social surroundings.
 Loneliness can take a toll on physical and mental health.
 It can raise the risk for depression and other mental health issues.
-It’s also been linked to increased inflammation and higher blood pressure — which an lead to a greater risk for diabetes and heart disease.
+It’s also been linked to increased inflammation and higher blood pressure — which can lead to a greater risk for diabetes and heart disease.

 All Ages